rootXero/CoT-Wiki/pages/Set Dressing.md

 DON'T be afraid to give the player more treasure than you think is necessary.
 Big Numbers Feel Good.

-If you have ANY questions please ask Jess on facebook (Jess South) or text her at 812-550-0810 for fastest response time.
+If you have ANY questions please ask Jess for fastest response time.

 ## Treasure